Rover vs. Wag – the war is on.

 And the winner is...
 ROVER

 Overall, we prefer Rover by far, mainly because of the ease with which you can communicate directly with the dog sitter/walker you are considering.
 This gives you the ability to properly vet the service provider, and make the right choice.
 Wag! makes it difficult to do that.
 There is one functionality Wag! has which is useful though, and missing in Rover, and that is to schedule a walk asap.
 So if you are in a bind and need to schedule a walk within the next few minutes, consider Wag!; otherwise we’d say go with Rover.
+Plus we have a special deal to get you a $20 credit with Rover, which will be automatically deposited into your account.

 |Services Offered||Dog walking, sitting, and boarding||Dog walking, sitting, and boarding||Both Wag! and Rover offer each of these services.|